 Wobblewheel is a small, award-winning studio that has introduced a new type of animated character to the world.
-The concentration at Wobblewheel is on shopping carts as characters and how they exist and interact with each other in a world without humans.
+The concentration at Wobblewheel is on stray shopping carts as characters and how they exist and interact with each other in a world without humans.
 One of the most fascinating aspects of animation is giving life to inanimate objects.
 Carts are rigid, so having them act and convey emotions is an exciting challenge.
 Shooting on location in and around Philly creates a desolate, surreal, but somehow familiar world where only carts exist.
 While sound effects and sometimes human-like noises are used, there’s no dialogue.
-You’ll find a huge influence from Buster Keaton and the silent film era both in the humor and cinematography.
 All characters at Wobblewheel identify as agender, so they are able to flirt, play, love, fight, chase, explore, and communicate without any assumptions.
-Although the concept of carts as characters carries deep socio-political undertones, it's an escapist idea and an entertaining break from reality.
+Stray carts are symbols of overconsumption, negligence, and often homelessness, so the idea is to take those negative associations and flip it into something light and positive.
+While the concept carries deep socio-political undertones, it's an escapist idea, meant to be a break from reality, and suggest a way to look at the world a little differently.

 Rusty (that's me) has a BFA in Animation from The University of the Arts.
 I'm a working artist and independent animator out of Philly.
 While I don't work with a steady team, I do have the honor of bringing in gifted people from all backgrounds for each individual project.
 Read on to find out a little about who they are and how they've helped out.